udondan/iam-floyd/docs/source/vocabulary.rst

 .. example:: principal

+Some of the ``for*`` methods accept multiple values at once:

+.. example:: principal-multiple

 The CDK variant of the package has an additional method ``forCdkPrincipal``, which takes any number of `iam.IPrincipal <https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-iam.IPrincipal.html>`_ objects:

 .. example:: principal.cdk